 Catch the San Francisco Giants at play in Oracle Park

-San Francisco’s baseball team, the Giants, play at Oracle Park – which must be a contender for the arena with the city’s best view.
-From the bleachers, you can see the game and the Bay, it’s an amazing sight – players have even been known to hit balls into the sea.
-Games have a great family atmosphere and Oracle Park has its own organist, so go ahead and chant along with the locals.
+San Francisco’s baseball team, the Giants, play at Oracle Park.
+Even if you’re half-hearted about the game, the views are amazing.
+From the bleachers you can gaze over San Francisco Bay – players occasionally hit balls into the sea!
+The family atmosphere is great and Oracle Park even has its own organist, so you can sing along with the locals.
 Visit on a non-game day for the ‘Fan Lot’ where kids can slide in a giant Coca-Cola bottle and play on a mini version of the park, all for free.

 See San Francisco sea lions at Pier 39